luiscielak/EmpathyTotems/Design-Document.md

 <!-- Personal postmortem: -->

-I need to do more research on available mood tracking studies such as PANAA, PONS, ESM.

-More research on human behavior and emotion patterns.
+I need to do more research on available mood tracking studies such as PANAA, PONS, ESM in order to find a more adequate methodology for entering emotion data.
+My knowledge on human behavior is limited, so I need to do more research on human emotional patterns and happiness for a proper tracking system to be put in place.

-The Internet of things and home automation products and services.

 Challenges:
 :
 -Lack of well-designed mood tracking studies
+-Scientists disagree on fundamental questions on whether we can experience more than one mood at the time, or whether we all experience emotions the same way
+-Extreme moods may interfere with the tracking
+-Sharing our constant stream of emotions puts us on a very vulnerable state

-Next version:
+Next versions:
 :
 -Wireless functionality over Bluetooth or WiFi
 -Multiple-user support
--Dynamic tool for totem creation for 3D printing
+-Dynamic tool for 3D printing customizable totem structures

 - - -